53Aries/Qidi-Q2-Box-Happy-Hare/printer_data/config/mmu/base/README_DRYER.md

 - The system respects the `min_temp`, `max_temp`, and `target_max_temp` settings from your heater configuration
 - When stopping a cycle, the heater returns to its previous target temperature (usually 0)
 - **Custom temperatures:** If using manual mode, keep temperatures at or below 65°C for the Qidi Box
+- **Manual override protection:** If you manually set the heater target to 0°C during drying, the system will warn you and cancel the cycle if the target remains at 0°C for 10 minutes
+- **User control priority:** The dryer will never override your manual temperature changes for safety reasons

 ## Troubleshooting